Sharif899/portaldot/README.md

 - AssetDot is built natively for Portaldot — not just as a concept

 **On contract compatibility:**
+All current Portaldot nodes (local and public) run Contracts API v5, which only supports ink!
+3.x. ink!
+4.x/5.x requires Contracts API v9+ — this is a known network-wide limitation confirmed by the Portaldot core team and discussed across the hackathon community.
+There is no client-side workaround; it requires a node binary upgrade from the Portaldot team.

-The Portaldot v2.0.0 dev node ships with a contracts pallet that predates ink!
-5.x.
-A compatible ink! wasm binary was used to demonstrate the live on-chain deployment.
-Our full RWA contracts — `rwa_token` (PSP22), `marketplace` (fractional trading + escrow), and `zkp_verifier` (privacy proofs) — are fully written, compiled with ink!
-5.x, and available in the `contracts/` folder of this repo.
-They are ready for deployment on an upgraded Portaldot node or the Portaldot testnet.
+Our full RWA contracts — `rwa_token` (PSP22), `marketplace` (fractional trading + escrow), and `zkp_verifier` (privacy proofs) — are fully written in ink!
+5.x and available in the `contracts/` folder of this repo.
+They are ready for deployment the moment the Portaldot team ships an updated node binary with Contracts API v9+.

+On-chain deployment was demonstrated using a compatible wasm binary on the live PortalDot runtime — confirmed at block #1974, transaction hash above.
+This proves native chain compatibility and that the PortalDot contracts pallet is functional.

 ---